tapted/pub-dartlang/app/doc/index.markdown

 Keep in mind that publishing is forever.
 As soon as you publish your awesome package, users will be able to depend on it.
 Once they start doing that, removing the package would break theirs.
-To avoid that, pub strongly discourages deleting packages.
+To avoid that, Tavern strongly discourages deleting packages.
 You can always upload new versions of your package, but old ones will continue to be available for users that aren't ready to upgrade yet.